TheOdinProject/curriculum/html_css/project/html-css-foundations-project.md

 Once you have completed your project feel free to look at the other solutions to see alternative ways the project was completed.

-*Note: It is okay to check the "Live Preview" to get an idea of layout and styling before starting but not the code files.*

 **DO NOT PEEK.
 Come ask for help in our discord server!**

 ### Assignment

 1. Download the design images and take a look at what you're going to be creating here.
 [INSERT LINK TO IMAGES HERE..
 They're in the curriculum repo]
-1. There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
+2. There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
 Our suggestion: take it one section at a time.
 The website you're creating has 4 main sections (and a footer), so pick one and get it into pretty good shape before moving on.
 Starting at the top is always a solid plan.
-2. For the section you're working on, begin by getting all the content onto the page before beginning to style it.
+3. For the section you're working on, begin by getting all the content onto the page before beginning to style it.
 In other words, do the HTML and _then_ do the CSS.
 You'll probably have to go back to the HTML once you start styling, but bouncing back and forth from the beginning will end up making things take longer and may end up causing you more frustration.
-3. Many of the elements on this page are very similar to things you saw in our flexbox exercises... feel free to go back to those if you need a refresher.
+4. Many of the elements on this page are very similar to things you saw in our flexbox exercises... feel free to go back to those if you need a refresher.
-4. Do not worry about making your project look nice on a mobile device.
+5. Do not worry about making your project look nice on a mobile device.
 We'll learn that later.
-5. When you finish, don't forget to push it up to github using the instructions above!
+6. When you finish, don't forget to push it up to GitHub!

 ### Viewing your project on the web